Press Releases

 06 Nov 2024 - Estimated reading time: 2 minutes

 A change in key Trustee or Company stakeholders can significantly impact a DB Pension Scheme’s endgame investment strategy, says Hymans Robertson.
 It warns that a change of personnel can transform the objectives the DB scheme is trying to achieve.
-As the firm releases the latest update to its Excellence in Endgame series, it outlines several scenarios – change of stakeholder, sponsor covenant and even fluctuations in the cost of delivering endgame – which can transform the original endgame plan.
+As the firm releases the latest update to its Excellence in Endgames series, it outlines several scenarios – change of stakeholder, sponsor covenant and even fluctuations in the cost of delivering endgame – which can transform the original endgame plan.

 The leading pensions and financial services consultancy reiterates the need for a DB scheme’s endgame target to be matched by the correct investment strategy, allowing for a change and potential pivot to take place.
 Having an established decision-making framework in place is vital to build in resilience, and flexibility, with changes likely to incur in two ways.
 The first pathway set out in the report is a pivot to buy-out for those schemes currently running on.
 Alternatively, the other route considered by the firm is a change to run on for schemes currently planning on buy-out.